 Neurofibromatosis usually progresses slowly.
 As the number of neurofibromas increases, more neurologic problems may develop.

 In type 2 neurofibromatosis, auditory nerve tumors develop on one or both auditory nerves.
 The tumors may cause hearing loss, ringing in the ears (tinnitus), unsteadiness, dizziness, and sometimes headache or weakness in parts of the face.
 Symptoms may start during childhood or early adulthood.

 People may also have other types of tumors, including gliomas and meningiomas (see Table: Tumors That Originate in or Near the Brain), and some develop cataracts prematurely.

-Genetic testing is not usually done, although if testing has identified a mutation in a parent with type 1, testing can be done during pregnancy to check for the mutation in the fetus.
+Genetic testing is not usually done, although if testing has identified a mutation in a parent with type 1, testing can be done to check for the same mutation in the child.

 Because neurofibromatosis can be hereditary, genetic counseling is recommended when people with this disorder are considering having children.
+The children of people with neurofibromatosis have a 50% chance of having the disorder.
 For people who have a child with the disorder but do not have the disorder themselves, the risk of having another child with the disorder is very small.